-One of my favorite frugal strategies is having the banks and credit card companies pay for most of my travel expenses.
+One of my favorite frugal travel strategies is having the banks and credit card companies pay for most of my travel expenses.

-But it is not as simple as it sounds.
 Credit card companies (banks) will naturally expect something in return in exchange for those miles and points.

 And that’s usually in the form of a minimum spending requirement or MSR.